guilledk/packvm/README.md

     VarInt,
     Float{ size: u8 },
-    Bytes,  // bytes with LEB128 encoded size first BytesRaw{ size: u8 },  // raw bytes, if param is > 0 do size check on stack value
+    Bytes,  // bytes with LEB128 encoded size first BytesRaw{ size: u8},  // raw bytes, if param is > 0 do size check on stack value String,  // utf-8 string with LEB128 encoded len

     Optional,  // next value is optional, encode a flag as a u8 before Extension,  // extensions are like optionals but they dont encode a flag in a u8